 Parents Need to Know

-Parents need to know that while Brother and Sister Bear are 10 and 8, respectively, and the show revolves around their school-age experiences, the series' tone and pace may only appeal to much younger kids.
+Parents need to know that while Brother and Sister Bear are 10 and 8, respectively, and The Berenstain Bears revolves around their school-age experiences, the series' tone and pace may only appeal to much younger kids.
 Whatever their ages, if your kids enjoy the show, by all means introduce them to the books, which are easy to find at libraries and bookstores.

 The TV show succeeds in capturing the books' fun-loving spirit.
 Delightful character and scene animation makes bear country a charming place to hang out, even if the books' subtle wit doesn't quite come through on the screen.
-At first glance, the show seems to take "traditional family values" to the extreme.
+At first glance, The Berenstain Bears seems to take "traditional family values" to the extreme.
 Mama wears a housecoat, gardens, and quilts, while Papa wears overalls, fishes, and eats too much of Ma's great country cooking.

 Some viewers, even kids, might get annoyed at these unimaginative portrayals, but now and again the show branches out.
 Ma turned her quilting skills into a business, and one episode featured Sister going out for baseball and doing better than her big brother.
 Brother had to learn to accept the fact that Sister was just as talented as he was.
 The series doesn't ignore sibling rivalry, but for the most part paints the siblings as loving and supportive of one another.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.